UMCUGenetics/pymc4c/README.md

 ```

 ### Map primers to reads (4C Data)
+Sometimes circles appear to attach to eachother, creating a longer read with multiple circles.
+Therefore, reads should be cut at the restriction sites they were most likely cut at originally.

 Map the primers (made in the preparation using makeprimerfa) to the reads.

 First index the reads from the samples as if they are the reference data.